mikblack/GENE315-CNVlab/GENE315-CNV_lab-week1.md

 ## Downloading the data

-The data and R files needed for this lab are located on Blackboard in a zip file in the " Module 2: Copy Number Variation" folder.
+The data and R files needed for this lab are located on Blackboard in a zip file in the " Module 2: Analysis of genetic variation in humans " folder.
 Download this file to the desktop, and unzip it.
 In R, set your working directory to be the folder that is created when the file is unzipped.